What Can You Protest at GAO?

 GAO Bid Protest Regulations Process for Contractor Intervention

 In addition to prospective or actual bidders, other parties to GAO bid protests can include the agency conducting the challenged procurement and, potentially, one or more protest intervenors.
 Intervenors enter protests to protect their status as awardees or potential awardees under the protested contract.
 When the contract has not yet been awarded, GAO bid protest regulations permit all bidders who “appear to have a substantial prospect of receiving an award if the protest is denied” to intervene.
-Interested parties must still me the GAO protest timeline requirement.
+Interested parties must still meet the GAO government contract protest timeline requirement.

 For post-award GAO protests, when the contract has been awarded, GAO protest process permits the winning bidder to intervene or defend its rights to the award.